2025 Pahalgam attack: Indian investigations

-According to government official, the three terrorists, Suleman alias Faizal Jatt, Hamza Afghani, and Zibran spoke with their associates, and their helpers in Pakistan using ultra-high frequency wireless set.
+According to government official, the three terrorists, Suleman (alias Faizal Jatt), Hamza Afghani, and Zibran spoke with their associates, and their helpers in Pakistan using ultra-high frequency wireless sets.
 The wireless sets require a distinct frequency and a clear line of sight.
 The range is between 20-25 km.
 In 2023, the three LeT terrorists made their way into India.
 They were divided into two factions in 2024, one headed by Suleman and the other by Hashim Moosa, a Pakistani terrorist.
 In 2024, newly infiltrated LeT cadres joined Suleman and began conducting terror attacks in the Kashmir Valley.
-Suleman participated in the October 20, 2024, attack on a construction site in Gagangir, in the Ganderbal area of central Kashmir.
+Suleman participated in the 20 October 2024, attack on a construction site in Gagangir, in the Ganderbal area of central Kashmir.
 The incident claimed the lives of seven persons.

 The Minister of Home Affairs Amit Shah explained in the Parliament that the Intelligence Bureau and the security forces in the region tracked the terrorists for over two months using a number of methods.
 Sajid Saifullah Jatt, the South Kashmir chief of operations for LeT in Lahore, was identified as the primary handler of the terrorists by the Indian intelligence and security services after they mapped the infiltration, movement, and command structure behind the Pahalgam attack.

+In December 2025, NIA charged Pakistan-based militant groups Lashkar-e-Taiba and The Resistance Front, along with six individuals.
+The charges, submitted in a 1,597-page filing to a special court in Jammu, alleged that the groups planned, facilitated, and carried out the attack, tracing the conspiracy to Pakistan following an eight-month investigation.
+Three Pakistani men killed during an Indian security operation in July were charged posthumously.

 Treatment of potential witnesses

 According to former chief minister of Jammu and Kashmir Mehbooba Mufti, locals were "rounded up by security agencies and kept in custody for hours and sometimes the entire day without food" in what she saw as a form of collective punishment.
-Mufti stated that the locals "unanimously came out against this gruesome attack and unequivocally condemned it" and that "the blanket criminalization of locals not only alienates our people but also sows seeds of resentment and mistrust".
+Mufti stated that the locals "unanimously came out against this gruesome attack and unequivocally condemned it" and that "the blanket criminalisation of locals not only alienates our people but also sows seeds of resentment and mistrust".